 What is the best Chase credit card for college students with no credit score?

 You won’t find a wide range of Chase student credit cards today, but one Chase card that students may qualify for is the Chase Freedom Rise®.
-This card is designed for credit building, but also offers 1.5% cash back on all purchases.
+This card is designed for credit building, but also offers a 1.5% cash back rate on all purchases.

 Each year, Chase will evaluate your account to determine whether you qualify to upgrade from the Chase Freedom Rise to the Chase Freedom Unlimited® — which comes with added rewards categories, benefits, and more.
 Plus, the same responsible payments that can qualify you for the upgrade will also help you increase your credit score, so you’ll be more likely to get approved for whichever Chase credit card best fits your goals.